 - The categories will show the post count (if you chose that when you configured the Category Cloud widget).
 But since it’s not a self-updating thing, the post count won’t change when you make a new post under a category.
 Not to worry, this doesn’t mean that your new post won’t show under the category.

 - For the same reason no new tag/category that you create after the creation of your Tag/Category Cloud Page will show.

 - It is recommended to update your Tag/Category Cloud page from time-to-time in the process mentioned above to keep up with your growing blog.
 How often you have to update your Tag Cloud depends largely on how up-to-date you want to stay and how often you update your blog.

 - As it is known already, items pasted from MS Word has formatting issues in wordpress.com blogs.
 It is advisable to check if there is a space between each tag.
 If not, please insert the space using the “Code” mode and not the “Visual” mode.
 This is to ensure that the space is not inadvertently pasted in a wrong place.
 Whenever you need to insert a space do so between </a> and <a>.

 - This is a very basic Tag/Category Cloud creation method that you can utilize without downloading any program.
 It is also limited in its features.

-- If you are looking for customization of your Tag Cloud, then check out the customizable Tag Cloud generation technique for wordpress.com blogs.
+- :idea: If you are looking for customization of your Tag Cloud, then check out the customizable Tag Cloud generation technique for wordpress.com blogs.

 - I also highly recommend Engtech’s ingenious Tag Cloud Generator.
 A must-see especially if you have CSS upgrade.
 You have to download it in order to start the process.
 (The Tag Cloud doesn’t dynamically change over time, though.)